Console

 ...

-Change to parent context
+Change to context parent

-Use ccp (change context to parent) to move up one level:
+Use ccp (change to context parent) to move up one level:

 x> ccp